Off-policy evaluation for slate recommendation: Proof of Corollary

 First, by positive semi-definiteness of $\mgammalogger^\dagger$ and from the definition of $\brho_{\mu,x}$, we have that for any slates $\vs,\vs'\in\supp\mu(\cdot\given x)$ and any $z\in\set{-1,1}$

 Therefore, for any $\pi$ absolutely continuous with respect to $\mu$ and any $\vs\in\supp\mu(\cdot\given x)$, we have

-Taking a supremum over $x$ and $\vs\in\supp\mu(\cdot\given x)$, we obtain $\rho\le\sup_x\brho_{\mu,x}$. \end{proof} We next derive bounds on $\brho_{\mu,x}$ for uniformly-random policies in the ranking and cartesian product examples.
-Then we prove a translation theorem, which allows translating of the bound for uniform distribution into a bound for pairwise $\kappa$-uniform distributions.
-Finally, we put these results together to prove \Prop{kappa}.
+Taking a supremum over $x$ and $\vs\in\supp\mu(\cdot\given x)$, we obtain $\rho\le\sup_x\brho_{\mu,x}$. \end{proof} We next derive bounds on $\brho_{\mu,x}$ for uniformly-random policies in the ranking example.
+Then we prove a translation theorem, which allows translating the bound for uniform distributions into a bound for the $\eps$-uniform distributions.
+Finally, we put these results together to prove Corollary~\ref{prop:kappa}.